neondatabase/website/content/docs/guides/liquibase.md

 enableTableOfContents: true
 ---

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
-To learn more about Luquibase, please refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).
+To learn more about Luquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

-This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, creating and deploying a database schema change, and rolling back a schema change.
+This guide steps you through installing the Liquibase CLI, configuring Liquibase to connect to your Neon database, creating and deploying a database schema change on your Neon database, and rolling back the schema change.

 ## Prerequisites

 - A Neon account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
 - A Neon project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - Liquibase requires Java.
 To check if you have Java installed, run `java --version`.
-If not, refer to the instructions for your operating system.
+If not, refer to the installation instructions for your operating system.

 ## Download and extract Liquibase